dynoser/HELML/docs/README-HELML_en.md

   - HELML coding/decoding algorithms are simple, short and fast.

 III.
+Possibility of selective parsing

+   From a HELML file, you can easily select only the sections you need and ignore the rest.
+   This allows you to significantly speed up the selection of the necessary data from a large array in the HELML file, without wasting time on currently uninteresting data and without occupying memory with this data.

+IV.
 The concept of multi-layering arrays

 * HELML supports the concept of multi-layering arrays, which can be useful.
 * See ["multilayer arrays"](https://github.com/dynoser/HELML/blob/master/docs/MultiLayerArrays_en.md)